Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 • Suspected metastatic disease with signs/symptoms and after initial imaging with radiographs

-• For initial evaluation of an inconclusive finding on a prior imaging report (i.e., x-ray, ultrasound or MRI) that requires further clarification
+• For initial evaluation of an inconclusive finding on a prior imaging report that requires further clarification

 • One follow-up exam of a prior indeterminate MR/CT finding to ensure no suspicious interval change has occurred.
 (No further surveillance unless specified as highly suspicious or change was found on last follow-up exam.)

-Infection of Bone, Joint or Soft tissue abscess41-43
+Infection of Bone, Joint, or Soft Tissue Abscess33

-• Signs and symptoms of joint or bone infection include:
+• Signs and symptoms of joint or bone infection such as:

 • Pain and swelling